 The recommendations of the NCI (National Cancer Institute):

 Recently, there has been some debate as to when mammograms should become routine, and, how often.
-The American Society of Breast Surgeons is strongly opposed to the recommendations released by the United States Preventive Services Task Force (USPSTF).
+The American Society of Breast Surgeons is strongly opposed to the recommendations released by the United States Preventive Services Task Force (USPSTF) which cuts back on the frequency of mammograms.
 We believe there is sufficient data to support annual mammography screening for women age 40 and older.
 We also believe the breast cancer survival rate of women between 40 and 50 will improve from the increased use of digital mammographic screening, which is superior to older plain film techniques in detecting breast cancer in that age group.

-While we recognize that there will be a number of benign biopsies, we also recognize that mammography is the optimal screening tool for the early diagnosis of breast cancer in terms of cost-effectiveness, practical use, and accuracy.
-To restrict its use will mean that breast cancers will go undiagnosed for an unacceptable period of time.
+While we recognize that more frequent mammograms will probably result in a larger number of benign biopsies, we also recognize that mammography is the optimal screening tool for the early diagnosis of breast cancer in terms of cost-effectiveness, practical use, and accuracy.
+To restrict mammography use will mean that breast cancers will go undiagnosed for a longer, more unacceptable period of time.
 This restriction of mammographic screening defeats the goals of early detection, which often allows for breast conserving surgery and avoidance of chemotherapy.

-We believe these recommendations effectively turn back the clock to pre-mammography days by making the diagnosis of breast cancer occur only when the tumor is large enough to be felt on a physical exam.
+We believe the USPSTF recommendations in effect turn back the clock to pre-mammography days by limiting the diagnosis of breast cancer to only when the tumor is large enough to be felt on a physical exam.
 The Society will continue to advocate for routine annual mammography screening for all women beginning at age 40.
 Mammography screening reduces breast cancer mortality and saves lives.

 The American Society of Breast Surgeons, the primary leadership organization for general surgeons who treat patients with breast disease, is committed to continually improving the practice of breast surgery by being an advocate for surgeons who seek excellence in the care of breast patients.
 This mission is accomplished by serving as a forum for the exchange of ideas and by promoting education, research, and the development of advanced surgical techniques.

 Your mammogram is viewed by a radiologist.
 Many radiologists, specialize in interpreting breast imaging, but, all learn this craft during their residency.
 Any finding on a mammogram is viewed with at least some level of suspicion, typically leading to additional imaging.
-The BI-RADS system is a standard method used by breast imagers, to signify the level of concern these findings may suggest.
-It is the purpose of breast imaging, to identify ‘lesions’ that require biopsy.
-The survival from breast cancer diagnosed on ‘routing screening studies’ is much higher, than those diagnosed after they present with a problem (lump, pain, nipple discharge, etc.).
+The BI-RADS system is a standard method used by breast imagers, to signify the level of concern atypical findings may suggest.
+A screening mammogram may lead to early detection, which will lead to earlier treatment, which increases overall survival of those diagnosed.